 The current research focus of my lab lies in the multidisciplinary field of Computational Psychometrics.
 Computational Psychometrics integrates methods of psychometrics, learning science, usability engineering, mathematical statistics, and statistical machine learning.
 In particular, the focus of my research lab is concerned with the development of new mathematical tools and models that quantitatively characterize what latent skills are learned by students and how those latent skills are learned.

 This new research effort builds upon prior work including: theoretical investigations of the asymptotic behavior of machine learning algorithms (Golden, 2018, 2020), methods for selecting the most appropriate model (Golden, 2003; Golden et al. 2015; Golden, Nandy, and Patel, 2019; Golden, 2020), the detection of model misspecification (Golden et al. 2013, 2016), and estimation and inference in possibly misspecified models when both latent variables and missing data are present (Golden, 1995; Golden, 2003; Golden, Henley, White, and Kashner 2019; Golden, 2020).
 Many of these prior research threads are summarized in my new book Statistical Machine Learning: A unified framework

 (Golden, 2020) which was published in the Texts in Statistical Science Series

 Statistical Machine Learning

-Dr. Golden's long-term research interests in this area have been concerned with the development of a formal unified probabilistic framework for interpreting inference and learning processes in machine learning algorithms (Golden, 1988a
+Dr. Golden's long-term research interests in Artificial Neural Networks and Statistical Machine Learning have been concerned with the development of a formal unified probabilistic framework for interpreting inference and learning processes in machine learning algorithms (Golden, 1988a

 ; Golden, 1988b; Golden, 1988c